darxa/darxa-google-ai/README.md

-# D.A.R.X.A | Deep Autonomous Reconnaissance and eXploration Assistance
+# D.A.R.X.A | Track.Locate.Secure
+## Deep Autonomous Reconnaissance and eXploration Assistance